Discovering Conservation Laws using Optimal Transport and Manifold Learning: Numerical Experiments

 \section{Numerical Experiments}

-To demonstrate the ability of our approach to discover conservation laws, we generate and test our proposed method on datasets from wide range of dynamical systems, each consisting of randomly sampled trajectories with different initial conditions and the corresponding conserved quantities.
-Note that we use the dimensionless form of each dynamical system to generate our datasets.
+To demonstrate and empirically test our method for discovering conservation laws, we generate datasets from a wide range of dynamical systems, each consisting of randomly sampled trajectories with different initial conditions and the corresponding conserved quantities.
+Note that we use the dimensionless form of each dynamical system.
 All of the code necessary for reproducing our results is available at \url{https://github.com/peterparity/conservation-laws-manifold-learning}.